 airway pressure release ventilation (APRV)

-- Early APRV could be very useful for these patients (i.e. used as the initial ventilator mode, rather than a salvage mode).
+- Early APRV could be very useful for these patients (i.e. when used as the initial ventilator mode, rather than a salvage mode).

 - Benefits of APRV include:

 - (1) A primary physiologic problem in COVID appears to be derecruitment, which is well managed by APRV.
 A drop in FiO2 requirement to ~50% is often seen within 6-12 hours on APRV (full recruitment takes time).

 - (2) APRV often allows for improvement in hypoxemia without paralysis and/or proning.
-This may avoid iatrogenic complications from these interventions (e.g. delirium, myopathy).
+This may avoid iatrogenic complications from these interventions (e.g., delirium, myopathy).

 - (3) APRV is a more comfortable mode than conventional volume-cycled ventilation.
 This may allow us to render patients comfortable and awake on the ventilator more easily, while using fewer medications (an especially important challenge as we run out of many sedatives).

-- APRV initiation can cause hemodynamic shifts, so pay careful attention to blood pressure during initiation.
+- A practical guide to using APRV in COVID can be found here.
+APRV initiation can cause hemodynamic shifts, so pay careful attention to blood pressure during initiation.

-- True failure to respond to APRV within 12-24 hours (e.g. with PaO2/FiO2 <100-150) would be a strong argument to move towards prone ventilation (discussed here).
+- True failure to respond to APRV within 12-24 hours (e.g., with PaO2/FiO2 <100-150) would be a strong argument to move towards prone ventilation (discussed here).
 However, when started early APRV may be more likely to succeed – thereby avoiding the need for proning.

 conventional low tidal-volume ventilation